 Another concept is truck platooning (linking vehicles in proximity using automated driving support systems) Truck platooning could be a massive cost saver as it means trucks drive on motorways at a constant speed, lowering fuel consumption and reducing C02 emissions.
 In this system, one driver pilots the first truck and the other trucks are driver-less and travel as a convoy, driving in close proximity.

-All the above technologies could be introduced in the upcoming year as mainstream long-haul transport and transhipment.
+All the above technologies could be introduced in the upcoming year as mainstream long-haul transport and transshipment.
 Companies such as Kiva, Konecranes, Fetch Robotics, Rolls-Royce, Scania, and Iveco are continually working on improving their technologies.
 Rolls-Royce, for instance, has announced plans to introduce autonomous cargo ships by 2030.
 The critical value in autonomy is fuel consumption, as it could save up to 20% of fuel costs.

 You could argue that the haulage and logistics sector is the fifth largest employment sector in the UK, with currently 600,000 licensed Goods Vehicle drivers.
 Automation in the transport sector could significantly change the transport jobs sector.
 However, with much driverless truck safety testing still needed for long haul travel, large scale deployment is still a decade or further away from being implemented.

-4. Need for reduced mileage and increased sustainability
+need for reduced mileage and increased sustainability

 Technology has also enabled cars, vans, and haulage vehicles to reduce their travel time and mileage.
 Apps can now predict a delivery’s estimated time of arrival, as well as instruct drivers about the best route to take for most efficient time management.
 High-speed road infrastructure and technological advancements in vehicle speed and quality have enabled goods to travel faster and safer on both rail and road transport.
 A survey by PwC has estimated that maritime transport capacity will continue to increase.
 Currently, a container ship can contain 11.000-14.000 TEU, but it is estimated that from 2030 onwards it may increase to 16.000-22.000 TEU.